Responsive Roadmapping: Guiding Change and Product Line Pivots

 The focus extends beyond a single-product view.
 Instead, Responsive Roadmapping uses systems thinking to create and re-craft the full set of parts.
 These parts include Platform-levers and Verb-Based Segments.
 And they include Concepts and Technologies.
 See more about product line system parts HERE.

-The Product Line Flow is Continuous
+Product Line System Flow

 Responsive Roadmapping helps managers improve a product line’s flow in two ways.
 First, it aids teams to plan and track work.
 But second and most important, Responsive Roadmapping equips teams to predict system conflicts and flow disrupters.